stenslae/SecurityWriteups/Notes_And_Reports/ICS/iot_communication.md

 Made by IBM, Node-RED is Scratch coding for System Engineers.
 It just uses block coding for automation application on controllers that support it.
 On the networking layers, the controllers will use protocols like Modbus or MQTT.

+### Open Platform Communications (OPC)

+OPC UA is an application-based protocol that is integrated with transport protocols.
+Modern PLCs have OPC UA servers built in, and OPC UA also has a publish/subsribe or client-server architecture.
+It is more secure than Modbus or FINS, as it uses X.509 certificates, which both the client and server must trust in order to communicate.

 ## Machine to Machine

 ### MQTT (Message Queuing Telemetry Transport)